csim/csim.dev/_posts/2011/2011-10-04-Should-I-be-a-platform-developer.md

 ---
 title: "Should you be a platform developer?"
 layout: post
-categories: [ "Consulting", "Programming" ]
+tags: [ "Consulting", "Programming" ]
 ---

 Over the past few years I have seen many developers struggle with a growing dilemma, do I devote my time to platform development?